vingkan/prometheus/README.md

 ## Note Object
 ### prometheus.Note
 Callback functions for `notify()` include a Note object that has two methods for the developer to access.
+Keep in mind that the notifications functionality is built on top of `deliver()`, so each notification should be defined at `prometheus/features/{noteID}` and have at least a `validate` function.
 #### Methods
 + `seen():` saves a Prometheus `"NOTIFICATION_CLICKED"` event for the user
-+ `terminate():` removes the users' ID from the notification: they will not receive this notification unless it is reassigned to them from the dashboard
++ `terminate():` removes the notification ID from the user's data: they will not receive this notification unless it is reassigned to them

 ## Pandora's Box Dashboard
 Explore the data saved by Prometheus.js with a customizable, local dashboard!
 Instructions to use the analytics dashboard with your Prometheus-tracked data are [here](https://github.com/vingkan/prometheus/blob/master/pandora/README.md).